BeauPrime/BeauRoutine/README.md

 }
 ```

 Be careful when using these features.
-Immediate execution offers more precise timing but runs the risk of executing too much in a single frame if overused.
+Inlined execution offers more precise timing but runs the risk of executing too much in a single frame if overused.

 ### Custom Tweens